Skip to contents

 Value

-A numeric vector of the same length as y containing the influence function values for each observation.
+A numeric vector of the same length as y containing the influence function values for each observation, returned in the same order as the input y.

 Details

-The influence function for the Gini coefficient is computed using the linearization method, follwing Deville (1999) framework and as defined by Langel and Tillé (2013) .
-For observation \(k\) with value \(y_k\) and weight \(w_k\), the influence function is:
+The influence function for the Gini coefficient is computed using the linearization method, following Deville (1999) framework and as defined by Langel and Tillé (2013) .
+The influence function for Gini is:

 where: